-The City shall utilize the services of an independent, Municipal Securities Rulemaking Board-registered financial advisor on all debt financing.
-Although not required, the City may utilize a request for proposals (RFP) selected pool of underwriters to mitigate time constraints and reduce overhead costs to the City in procuring such services.
+The City shall utilize the services of an independent, Municipal Securities Rulemaking Boardregistered financial advisor on all debt financing.
+Although not required, the City may utilize an RFP-selected pool of underwriters to mitigate time constraints and reduce overhead costs to the City in procuring such services.
 Bond counsel will be used for each transaction.